rocco/rocco.github.io/_source/index.md

 ident: index
 title: Hello, I am Rocco Georgi
 usesitetitle: true
-banner: duplotower.jpg
+banner: eisernersteg.jpg
 ---

-This is my portfolio page.
+Welcome to my portfolio page.

-I work as a web technology consultant building hybrid apps using JavaScript and TypeScript  and servers based on node.js.<br>
+As a web technology consultant I focus on hybrid app development using JavaScript and servers based on Node.js.<br>
 I have considerable experience in front end development projects of various sizes and I have done a lot of back end projects in the past.<br>
 I am passionate about APIs, development tools and build pipelines.